-9 Best HIPAA-Compliant Video Platforms for Healthcare Providers
+9 Best HIPAA-Compliant Healthcare Video Platforms for Providers

-by Shah Noor Ahmed Baig, Last updated: December 2, 2025
+by Shah Noor Ahmed Baig, Last updated: February 24, 2026, ref:

 HIPAA-Compliant Video Platforms

-9 Best HIPAA-Compliant Video Platforms for Healthcare Providers
+9 Best HIPAA-Compliant Video Platforms for Healthcare

-Healthcare providers rely on video more than ever—whether for telehealth visits, patient education, internal training, or multidisciplinary collaboration.
+Healthcare providers rely on video more than ever, whether for telehealth visits, patient education, internal training, or multidisciplinary collaboration.
 But standard video tools like Zoom Basic, Google Meet, or YouTube don’t meet HIPAA requirements.
 They store data in non-compliant clouds, track user behavior, or lack the safeguards needed to protect PHI.

 This has pushed hospitals, clinics, behavioral health practices, and specialty care providers to adopt HIPAA-compliant video platforms that offer encryption, access governance, BAAs, and secure storage.
 Below, we break down the nine best options trusted across the healthcare industry today.